 He later commanded the Jupiter in the Channel fleet retreat of August 1779 and subsequently saw service in the North Sea.
 On 3 October, having been sent to the River Shannon with a squadron of frigates to bring home an East India convoy, and being in company with the Apollo 32, Captain Philemon Pownall, and the Crescent 28, Captain Charles Hope, he took two French cutters off the Lizard, these being added to the navy under their own names, Pilote and Mutine.

 Towards the end of 1780 Reynolds was appointed to the Monarch 74, joining Rear-Admiral Sir Samuel Hood’s reinforcements going out to the West Indies at the end of October in the place of Captain Adam Duncan who did not wish to serve on that station on account of his health.
 He was present at the capture of St. Eustatius on 3 February 1781 and was selected by Admiral Sir George Rodney to take three vessels in pursuit of the Dutch sail of the line Mars 60 and a richly-laden thirty-strong convoy which had departed the island the day before.
 On 4 February he brought the Mars to action and she struck after her senior officer, Rear-Admiral Willem Crul, was slain.
-On 29 April 1781 the Monarch fought in the action with the French off Martinique, and on 5 September was engaged at the Battle of the Chesapeake.
+On 29 April 1781 the Monarch fought at the Battle of Fort Royal, and on 5 September was engaged at the Battle of the Chesapeake.

 Returning to the West Indies with Hood, Reynolds commanded the Monarch 74 at the Battle of St. Kitts on 25-26 January 1782, and at the Battle of the Saintes on 12 April 1782 where his casualties of sixteen men killed and thirty-three wounded were amongst the highest in the fleet.
 Having sailed to North America in September under the orders of the new Leeward Islands commander-in-chief, Admiral Hugh Pigot, he returned to England in the following summer and was paid off.